List of destroyed heritage

 This is a list of cultural heritage sites that have been damaged or destroyed accidentally, deliberately, or by a natural disaster.
 The list is sorted by continent, then by country.

 Cultural heritage can be subdivided into two main types: tangible and intangible.
 Tangible heritage includes built heritage (such as religious buildings, museums, monuments, and archaeological sites) and movable heritage (such as works of art and manuscripts).
 Intangible cultural heritage includes customs, music, fashion, and other traditions.

-This article mainly deals with the destruction of built heritage; the destruction of movable collectible heritage is dealt with in art destruction, whilst the destruction of movable industrial heritage remains almost totally ignored.

-The deliberate and systematic destruction of cultural heritage, such as that carried out by ISIL and other terrorist organizations, is regarded as a form of cultural genocide.